diku-dk/CFAL-bench/quickhull/README.md

 point.
 You can read these files straight into memory, but note that Quickhull itself requires double-precision floats, so you'll have to convert them afterwards.

+The `points2sac` program can convert the binary data files into a file readable by the SAC Stdlib functions.